falcosecurity/falco-website/content/en/about/why-falco.md

 ##### Compatibility with Container Orchestration Tools

-Falco's containerized architecture and tight integration with Kubernetes make it highly scalable and compatible with various container orchestration tools.
-By leveraging Kubernetes, Falco can dynamically adapt to changes in your container environment.
-It can automatically monitor new containers and workloads as they are deployed, ensuring that security visibility is maintained across your entire infrastructure.
-Whether you are using Kubernetes, Docker Swarm, or other container orchestration platforms, Falco can seamlessly integrate into your existing setup.
+At its core, Falco is a kernel event monitoring and detection agent that captures events, such as syscalls, based on custom rules.
+Falco can enhance these events by integrating metadata from the container runtime and Kubernetes.
+This tight integration with various container orchestration tools enables the expansion of Falco's detection capabilities and scope.
+It can also detect and alert on new containers and workloads being deployed, ensuring that security visibility is comprehensive across your entire infrastructure.
+In addition, through Falco's native support for daemonset-like deployments, it can seamlessly integrate into your existing setup, whether you are using Kubernetes, Docker Swarm, or other container orchestration platforms.

 <hr class="w-100 my-4"/>